-If you have ever liked movies like Crank, Hostel and Saw, PATHOLOGY is yet another addition to meet your taste with full of blood and flesh.
-Directed by Marc Scholermann, Pathology is a medical thriller which most medical school students may find it easy to watch but not for average audience.
+If you have ever liked movies like Crank, Hostel, and Saw, ‘Pathology’ is yet another addition to meet your interest with full of blood and flesh.
+Directed by Marc Scholermann, ‘Pathology’ is a medical thriller that most medical school students may find easy to watch but not for average audiences.

-This is no way a horror flick rather a mystery and suspense drama filled with sex and violence.
-You will only get to watch lots of blood filled corpses where a group of pathologists competes with each other in committing the perfect murder.
+This is in no way a horror flick, rather a mystery and suspense drama filled with sex and violence.
+You will only get to watch lots of blood-filled corpses where a group of pathologists competes with each other in committing the perfect murder.

 The film starts with the entry of a young pathologist Dr. Ted Grey (played by Milo Ventimiglia of the blockbuster TV series Heroes) in an urban hospital.
 As soon as he joins a team of fellow pathologists who are employed to find out the actual causes of the death of people by examining the dead bodies, Ted finds that his team members are all into a sick game of trying to execute the perfect murder.

-Nevertheless, talking more about the craft of filmmaking, even if most of us don’t often watch such kind of films, these certainly have a group of audience albeit small.
-Moreover, Pathology is a well-written film in which the basic idea plays out quite well.
+Nevertheless, talking more about the craft of filmmaking, even if most of us don’t often watch such kinds of films, these certainly have a group of audiences albeit small.
+Moreover, ‘Pathology’ is a well-written film in which the basic idea plays out quite well.

-In addition, the performance by most of its actors including Michael Weston, as the main antagonist, is simple amazing.
-Unlike other similar genre movies which I could not enjoy in the absence of an engaging plot, Pathology surely gives you some fun, shock and not just those scattered flesh and blood.
+In addition, the performance by most of its actors including Michael Weston, as the main antagonist, is simply amazing.
+Unlike other similar genre movies that I could not enjoy in the absence of an engaging plot, ‘Pathology’ surely gives you some fun, shock, and not just those scattered flesh and blood.